Be prepared to pass your Texas HVAC licensing exam in less than two weeks.

 This copyrighted HVAC licensing exam prep course teaches and explains the provisions of the Mechanical Code, Fuel Gas Code.
 Manuals J and N load calculations, Manual D duct design and business principles. it is designed to assist you in understanding the tough stuff; the stuff many examinees struggle with on the exam.

-The only All-in-One HVAC licensing exam course that will teach you
+The HVAC licensing exam course that will teach you the following

 ✔ Mechanical Code– What to highlight and how to calculate ventilation and combustion air requirements, hood sizes and return air ducts, plus more